Extending the Life of Critical Water Infrastructure

 Another key benefit is the sprayer’s data track module, which tracks material consumption.
 Back in the day, we used to put a stick in the barrels to see how much was left.
 Now, we accurately know down to a tenth of a gallon how much product we used that day; it helps us be a lot more efficient.

 Because we have a documented history of our material usage on jobs, we can be more accurate when bidding on new projects.
 The new trailers remove the guesswork, allowing us and all Warren’s approved applicators to be more competitive.

 One of our other deciding factors was the robustness of the XP50 and the ease of keeping it up and running.
-If we need to replace the lowers, it's a reasonably straightforward process to do so.
+If we need to replace the lowers, it's a reasonably straightforward process to do.
 Having two lowers also doubles the volume.
-Having two lowers facilitates the ability to spray plural component coatings in specific ratios based on the volume capacity of each lower (i.e. 180cc base lower + 90cc activator lower = 2:1 ratio by volume).
+Having two lowers facilitates the ability to spray plural component coatings in specific ratios based on the volume capacity of each lower (i.e., 180cc base lower + 90cc activator lower = 2:1 ratio by volume).

 We also like the Graco equipment because it's so serviceable.
 If you take care of it, you can rebuild pumps forever.
 We’ve been using the Graco XP50 for two years now as our main sprayer system.
-Graco’s been great to work with and have also customised some features to facilitate spraying the product.
+Graco’s been great to work with; they’ve also customized some features to facilitate spraying the product.

 Graco: Have your applicators been pleased with the new Graco equipment and trailers?

 Warren Environmental: Everybody's been extremely happy with them.
 The biggest problem has been our applicators fighting over who gets to use the new trailers!
-Some of these systems have been cranking at least 500 gallons/1900 litres per day for months.
+Some of these systems have been cranking at least 500 gallons per day for months.